Frequently Asked Questions

 Q: I do not wish to receive print copies of the AHR or Perspectives of History.
 What should I do?

-A: You may request to stop receiving print copies of the AHR or Perspectives by contacting the membership department at email@example.com.
+A: You may request to stop receiving print copies of the AHR and receive a $12 discount per year when you join or renew by marking the check box on the rate page.
+To decline print copies of Perspectives, contact the membership department at firstname.lastname@example.org.

 Q: My spouse/partner is a member of the AHA: Can I join at a discounted member rate?